|Major Groups > Polypores > Spongipellis unicolor|

 Spongipellis unicolor is kind of a big, doinky doofus among the polypores.
 Its large, spongy, buff-colored cap usually appears alone, on the side of an oak tree.
 Its pore surface is composed of large, angular pores that can become slot-like or even tooth-like in old age.
 It causes a white trunkrot, and while it is not often mentioned in field guides (perhaps because it's too much of a doofus?), it can be found wherever oaks occur on our continent.

-The genus Spongipellis, in theory, holds polypores that feature both thick-walled spores that turn blue in cotton blue and two-layered, zoned flesh—but recent studies (Tomsovsky 2012, Justo and collaborators, 2017) have not upheld the idea that mushrooms sharing this combination of features belong together.
+The genus Spongipellis, in theory, holds polypores that feature thick-walled spores that turn blue when mounted in cotton blue, along with two-layered, zoned flesh—but recent studies (Tomsovsky 2012, Justo and collaborators, 2017) have not upheld the idea that mushrooms sharing this combination of features belong together.
 In fact Spongipellis unicolor's days as a Spongipellis are numbered, since it (along with Spongipellis pachyodon) is not very closely related to the official "type species" of the genus Spongipellis (Spongipellis spumea).
 Justo and collaborators (2017) place Spongipellis in a new family, the Cerrenaceae, which also contains Cerrena unicolor, but the authors do not create a new genus for Spongipellis pachyodon and Spongipellis unicolor.

 Tyromyces unicolor and Polyporus obtusus are former names.